go-delve/delve/Documentation/usage/dlv_dap.md

 ## dlv dap

-[EXPERIMENTAL] Starts a TCP server communicating via Debug Adaptor Protocol (DAP).
+[EXPERIMENTAL] Starts a headless TCP server communicating via Debug Adaptor Protocol (DAP).

 ### Synopsis

-[EXPERIMENTAL] Starts a TCP server communicating via Debug Adaptor Protocol (DAP).
+[EXPERIMENTAL] Starts a headless TCP server communicating via Debug Adaptor Protocol (DAP).

-The server is headless and requires a DAP client like vscode to connect and request a binary to be launched or process to be attached to.
+The server is always headless and requires a DAP client like vscode to connect and request a binary to be launched or process to be attached to.
 The following modes are supported:
 - launch + exec (executes precompiled binary, like 'dlv exec')
 - launch + debug (builds and launches, like 'dlv debug')